elddc/coursera-right-side-transcript/README.md

 # Coursera Right Side Transcript
-A quick and simple userscript to reposition Coursera's transcript to the right side of the screen.
+A quick and simple userscript to reposition Coursera's transcript to the right side of the screen, and auto-scroll the current transcript line into view.

 <table>
   <tr>